Here we provide you with some general tips and key bylaws to stay safe when boating in Northland.

 Each boat must alter course to starboard (right) to pass on the port (left) side of the other – the opposite to driving on the road.

 Give way to boats on your starboard (right) side.

-- Avoid crossing a channel if this prevents a larger boat from doing so that has no room to move.
+- avoid crossing a channel if this prevents a larger boat with no room to move from doing so.

 Within harbour limits: